-This bill amends existing regulations regarding electric utility investments in distributed energy resources, specifically increasing the cumulative maximum limit for distributed electric generation owned or invested in by utilities from 6% to 10% of the utility's total distribution peak load in megawatts.
-The bill also removes the previous limitation on front-of-meter energy storage and demand response, as well as the requirement that non-renewable generation cannot be added once cumulative renewable generation reaches a certain threshold.
-Additionally, it introduces new language requiring that the expected economic benefits, both direct and indirect, of such investments to the utility's ratepayers must outweigh the associated costs.
+This bill amends existing regulations regarding electric utility investments in distributed energy resources.
+Specifically, it increases the cumulative maximum limit for distributed electric generation owned or invested in by an electric utility from 6 percent to 10 percent of the utility's total distribution peak load in megawatts.
+Additionally, the bill removes the previous limitation on front-of-meter energy storage and demand response, allowing for greater flexibility in these areas.
+It also eliminates a provision that restricted utilities from adding non-renewable generation once cumulative renewable generation reached a certain threshold.

 Statutes affected: Introduced: 374-F:1